protono/hello-algo/algos.md

 As the name suggests, multiple hashing methods use multiple hash functions $f1(x),f2(x),f3(x),...$ for detection.

 - **Insert element**: If there is a conflict in the hash function $f1(x)$, try $f2(x)$, and so on, until an empty space is found and the element is inserted.
-- Find element: Search in the same hash function order until the target element is found; or return $None$ if a space is encountered or all hash functions have been tried, indicating that the element does not exist in the hash table.
+- **Find element**: Search in the same hash function order until the target element is found; or return $None$ if a space is encountered or all hash functions have been tried, indicating that the element does not exist in the hash table.

 Compared with linear probing, multiple hashing methods are not prone to aggregation, but multiple hash functions will increase the amount of additional calculations.

-6.2.3.
-Choice of programming language
+#### 6.2.3 Choice of programming language

 Java uses chained addresses.
 Since JDK 1.8, when the length of the array in the HashMap reaches 64 and the length of the linked list reaches 8, the linked list will be converted into a red-black tree to improve search performance.